-A young Northland rugby player who died after hitting his head in a tackle suffered a similar head injury four months previously, a coroner has found.
+A young Northland rugby player who died after hitting his head in a tackle had suffered a "re-bleed" of a large brain clot that no one knew he had.

 Jordan Kemp, 17, died in Auckland Hospital on July 6, 2014, as a result of a significant head injury while playing rugby the previous day, Coroner Brandt Shortland has ruled.

-Shortland found Kemp suffered a blunt-force head trauma, which caused an acute chronic subdural haematoma.
+Shortland found Kemp suffered a blunt-force head trauma, which caused a re-bleed of an existing acute chronic subdural haematoma - a large brain clot - on the left side of his head.

-Shortland said Kemp had suffered a significant blow to the head while making a tackle during a game on March 8, 2014 and was stood down under the Northland Rugby Union's 'blue card' system.
+Shortland said the March 2014 concussion led to Kemp being stood down under the Northland Rugby Union's 'blue card' system.
 Kemp was the first person issued with a blue card, which is a stand-down for any player who received a head knock and a suspected concussion.

 A player issued with a blue card must leave the field of play immediately and is prevented from playing rugby or resuming contact training until they have a concussion clearance notice, which requires clearance from a doctor.
 Kemp was cleared to play about a month later.